 93 The Cathedral was completed by Philip Hubert Frohman, who took over after the deaths of Bodley in 1907 and, ten years later, Vaughan.
 Morgan:131-132.

 94 Morgan:127.

+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State

+Burying Ground

-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State traditional element of churchyards.
-The lych gate at St. Columba's, with its high stone foundation; heavy timber framing; and slightly flared, wood-shingled, gable roof, reflects Vaughan's English heritage and his expertise in the Gothic Revival style.
-Burying Ground The burying ground95 at St. Columba's is the final resting place for approximately 350 people, including figures significant to the history of Middletown, Newport, and beyond.
+The burying ground95 at St. Columba's is the final resting place for approximately 350 people, including figures significant to the history of Middletown, Newport, and beyond.
 These include Eugene Sturtevant (1875-1939) and his wife, Mary (1873-1957), developers of the Indian Avenue summer colony and founders of St. Columba's Chapel; Katherine Urquhart Warren (1897-1976), founder of The Preservation Society of Newport County; United States Senator Claiborne Pell (1918-2009); James Henry Van Alen (1902-1991), a professional tennis player and founder of the International Tennis Hall of Fame in Newport; and the noted architects John Russell Pope (1874-1937) and Albert Harkness (1886-1981).

 The burying ground derives its significance, however, not from the people buried there but, rather, from its history and its artistic value.
-The plot of land transferred in 1882 from Eugene and Mary Sturtevant to the Rhode Island Episcopal State Convention for Missionary and Other Purposes provided ample room for a cemetery, and the deed specified where bodies could be interred.96 The establishment of a burying ground was thus integral to the founding of St. Columba's Chapel.
-The first burial took place in 1888, just two years after the Chapel was completed.97 The design of the burying ground, which consists of lawn dotted with mature trees and markers arranged in rows, conveys a deliberate simplicity.
-The parish regulates the design of grave markers, a policy that was put in place in the early to mid-20th century in order to discourage elaborate sculptures.98 Consequently, most of the markers at St. Columba's are simple slate or granite slabs with half-round, oval, ogee, or peon tops.
-Many display distinctive inscriptions by the John Stevens Shop in Newport, established in 1705 and since 1927 run by three generations of the Benson family: John Howard Benson (1901-1956), John Everett Benson (b.
-1939), and Nicholas Benson (b.
+The plot of land transferred in 1882 from Eugene and Mary Sturtevant to the Rhode Island Episcopal State Convention for Missionary and Other Purposes provided ample room for a cemetery, and the deed specified where bodies could be interred.
+The establishment of a burying ground was thus integral to the founding of St. Columba's Chapel.
+The first burial took place in 1888, just two years after the Chapel was completed.
+The first burial took place in 1888, just two years after the Chapel was completed.

+The design of the burying ground, which consists of lawn dotted with mature trees and markers arranged in rows, conveys a deliberate simplicity.
+The parish regulates the design of grave markers, a policy that was put in place in the early to mid-20th century so as to discourage elaborate sculptures.
+So Consequently, most of the markers at St. Columba's are simple slate or granite slabs with half-round, oval, ogee, or peon tops.
+Many display the distinctive lettering of the John Stevens Shop in Newport, established in 1705 and since 1927 run by three generations of the Benson family: John Howard Benson (1901-1956), John Everett Benson (b.1939), and Nicholas Benson (b.
 1964).
-Notable work by the family includes carved lettering at the John F. Kennedy Memorial (1967) in Arlington National Cemetery, the Vietnam Veterans Memorial (1982), the Franklin Delano Roosevelt Memorial (1997), and the Martin Luther King Memorial 95 The burying ground is identified as the Berkeley Memorial Cemetery (MT018) in the Rhode Island Historic Cemeteries Database.
-See https://rihistoriccemeteries.org/webdatabase.aspx 96 Town of Middletown, Land Evidence Records, Book 15, Pages 63-66.
+Notable work by the family includes carved lettering at the John F. Kennedy Memorial (1967) in Arlington National Cemetery, the Vietnam Veterans Memorial (1982), the Franklin Delano Roosevelt Memorial (1997), and the Martin Luther King Memorial (2011), all in Washington, D.C.
+Nicholas Benson's artistry was recognized by the MacArthur Fellows Program in 2010.

+The St. Columba's burying ground contains a few markers of more elaborate design, including numerous crosses and at least one in the form of an urn.
+The artist Gerome Brush (1888-1954) designed three pieces for the St. Columba's burying ground: two bronze, recumbent, life-size

+95 The burying ground is identified as the Berkeley Memorial Cemetery (MT018) in the Rhode Island Historic Cemeteries Database.
+See https://rihistoriccemeteries.org/webdatabase.aspx

+96 Town of Middletown, Land Evidence Records, Book 15, Pages 63-66.